schadenfred/proscrypt-koans/README.md

 # Chapter 1

-Congratulations!
-You've solved your first koan, which if you think about it is like solving a koan about solving koans.
-And which if I think about it is kind of another way of saying that I've successfully introduced you to the concept of recursion in programming.
+Congratulations, you've solved your first koan! -- Which if you think about it is kind of like solving a koan about solving koans.
+And which if I think about it, is kind of like saying I've introduced you to the concept of recursion in programming.
 We'll explore recursion in more depth later, but for now you can think of recursion as Russell Brand fixing his hair inside a house of mirrors.

 Now I'm going to bastardize a French culinary phrase.